niamurrell/jekyll-blog/_posts/2017-08-27-new-project.md

 ---
 layout:     post
-title:
+title:      New Project!
+Value Tracker
 author:     Nia
-tags:
+tags: 		  Planning
 subtitle:  	Daily Review
 category:   daily
 ---

 Reading advice everywhere I'm constantly reading, "build your own projects," "BUILD YOUR OWN PROJECTS," "**BUILD.
 YOUR.
 OWN.
-PROJECTS!!!**" So today I started one. 😄  I think I'd been experiencing paralysis in coming up with something to build because I tend to want everything I do to be ***epic*** but I realize I need to just get over that, otherwise I'll never build anything!
-And following along with coding tutorials doesn't really cut it:
+PROJECTS!!!**" So today I started one 😄  I think I'd been experiencing paralysis in coming up with something to build because I tend to want everything I do to be ***epic*** but I realize I need to just get over that, otherwise I'll never build anything!
+And coding along with tutorials doesn't really cut it...they leave a lot of learning out!:

 ![Coding Tutorials](https://pbs.twimg.com/media/DDOJtKwWAAAFipP.jpg:large)

 ### Value App Project

 There are some things that I stress about buying because I'm not 100% sure I'll actually use them, or that I'll get as much value out of them as I want to.
 Examples: gym membership, any membership really, pricier clothing or accessories, etc. I always thought it would be helpful/motivational to keep track of when I use these things, so that I can see the per-use value go down every time.
-For example, if I know it can cost me $4 each time I use the gym going 10 times in a month vs. $40 if I go once, I'll be *way* more inclined to go!
-Is that weird?  ¯\_(ツ)_/¯  Anyway today I wanted to use this, so I decided to just build it.
+For example, if I know it can cost me \$4 each time I use the gym going 10 times in a month vs. \$40 if I go once, I'll be *way* more inclined to go!
+Is that weird?  `¯\_(ツ)_/¯`  Anyway today I wanted to use this, so I decided to just [build it](https://github.com/niamurrell/value-app).

 I'm going to use Node and Express so that I can practice more, following the [Udemy course](https://niamurrell.github.io/daily/2017/08/06/bootcamp-wrapup/) and my [Coding For Product](https://niamurrell.github.io/search/#CodingForProduct) project.
 I'm also going to use MongoDB because I'm more comfortable with it, and haven't solidly learned how to reference between tables using SQL.
 Also I know I can deploy this for free on Heroku with mLab, not sure of the SQL options there yet.